SimonHFL/SimonHFL.github.io/_posts/2012-09-12-how-to-write-a-blog.md

 **Rule-based generation** The top two contributions in the restricted track both used a rule-based approach.

-[Grundkiewicz et al.](https://kheafield.com/papers/edinburgh/bea19.pdf)base their error generation approach on confusion sets extracted from the spell checker Aspell, which bases its suggestions on both lexical and phonological similarity.

-With a probability matching the word-error rate in the development set, a word is either deleted, swapped with its adjacent word, substituted with a word from its confusion set, or a random word is inserted.
+[Grundkiewicz et al.](https://kheafield.com/papers/edinburgh/bea19.pdf)base their error generation approach on confusion sets extracted from the spell checker Aspell, which bases its suggestions on both lexical and phonological similarity.With a probability matching the word-error rate in the development set, a word is either deleted, swapped with its adjacent word, substituted with a word from its confusion set, or a random word is inserted.
 Additionally, in order to handle spelling errors, lexical noise is introduced to words, by using the same operations above on the character level.

 The runner up, [Choe et al.](https://www.aclweb.org/anthology/W19-4423), attempt to make realistic errors by inserting n-gram patterns from real errors into correct text.
 They also employ rules for creating specific error types such as preposition, noun number and verb errors.
 When comparing their error generation approach with one based on random replacements, deletions, insertions and reordering, they see clear benefits.
 However, the difference is evened out if the model is fine-tuned on real errors.